Skip to Content

 The unique ecosystem of the Aqaba Gulf counts on more than 1000 fish species and 240 coral species.
 You’ll also be able to spot turtles or snappers.

-Many schools in Aqaba offer courses for beginner, intermediate and advanced divers.
 I heard really good things about the dive club at Berenice Beach Club!
 Book here your diving experience in Aqaba.

-There are over 25 dive sites in Aqaba and some have been enhanced artificially by introducing shipwrecks, tanks or plane wrecks.
-This makes diving in Aqaba even more enjoyable.
-Thus, make sure to bring your action camera!
+There are over 25 dive sites in Aqaba, and some have been enhanced artificially by introducing shipwrecks, tanks, or plane wrecks.

 Some of the most popular dive sites and the best snorkeling sites in Aqaba are:

-• Wreck of Cedar Pride, is probably the most famous dive site in Aqaba.
+- Wreck of Cedar Pride is probably the most famous dive site in Aqaba.
 The 80-meter-long cargo ship is the highlight of this site!

-Book here your diving experience in Aqaba
+Book here your diving experience in Aqaba.

 5. Beach Time in Berenice Beach Club

-The Berenice Beach Club was my favorite place to hang out in Aqaba.
-It is located only 15-min drive from Aqaba downtown and it’s the perfect place to relax and spend some quality beach time.
+This beach in Aqaba, is located only 15-min drive from Aqaba downtown, and it’s the perfect place to relax and spend some quality beach time.

 So, why should you opt for a private beach club instead of public beaches in Aqaba?

 First, I found the main beach of Aqaba quite dirty and loud.
 There were tons of people and countless motorboats.
-On top, it is not recommended to wear a bikini.
-You should at least wear a t-shirt above your swimsuit.

 Boasting warm temperatures even in winter, I’m sure you’ll want to spend some time on the beach.
 For a perfect beach day in Aqaba, I recommend the Berenice Beach Club.

-I spent 3 days in a row here, as it’s the closest you can get to paradise: crystal clear water, breathtaking views on Egypt’s mountains, great, tasty food, several swimming pools, a wide offer of water sports and animation…
+I spent 3 days in a row here, as it’s the closest you can get to paradise: crystal-clear water and breathtaking views of Egypt’s mountains.

 The entry fee is 10 JOD (14$ or 12€) and includes a towel, sun loungers, and discounts on water sports.